Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 Photography and filming

-• Avoid flash, tripods, and obstructing walkways during busy hours.
+• Avoid flash, tripods, and blocking walkways

-Food, drink, and personal items
+Food, drink and personal items

 Prohibited items

-• Flammable and explosive materials, including fireworks and similar hazard items.
+• Flammable or explosive materials, including fireworks

 Outside Hoa Lo Prison